NathanClassen/nathanclassen.github.io/content/about/index.md

 I am a husband, father, autodidact and software engineer.

-This is my personal site wherein write, collect interesting things and so on.
+This is my personal site wherein I write, collect interesting things and so on.

 ---
 ## in my toolbox